Casino Del Sol (pictured) is adding a new 150-room hotel and undergoing a 9,600-square-foot expansion of its convention space

 Another noteworthy Tucson resort is Canyon Ranch, a pioneer of wellness hospitality.
-One of its newest features is CR Aesthetics, offering high-end skincare products.
+One of its newest features is CR Aesthetics, a program offering advanced, nonsurgical facial treatments such as Botox and Latisse, coupled with opportunities for pre- and post-care treatments.
 A guest room renovation is underway.

 City Park, a downtown Tucson mixed-use complex, is scheduled to open later this year, with a food hall, restaurants, bowling alley, pinball arcade, bar, and a 2,600-square-foot deck for events.
 The Mercado San Agustin (MSA), a retail and restaurant development on the west side of downtown, has expanded with a container village that opened in December 2017.
 The MSA Annex, south of the Mercado, features a festival grounds space with seating for 500.

 The Tucson Museum of Art and Historic Block, Arizona's oldest visual arts institution, is a popular special event site.
 Located in downtown Tucson's historic Presidio District, the museum reopened in October 2017 after a three-month, roughly $750,000 renovation across its existing four-acre campus.
 The updated space will be used to show more of the museum's 9,000-piece permanent collection, much of which was previously in storage, and to exhibit traveling exhibitions.
 The renovation has resulted in more room for the museum's Art of the American West collection, which includes works by artists that currently live or have lived in the American Southwest.Questions or comments?
 Email firstname.lastname@example.org